 The restorers knew their trade and the result is very pleasing.
 A complete discussion of all the scenes can be found here.
 I will just give a brief description, omitting the scenes on the side walls.
 The scenes on the left side of the central wall are about the life and death of Saint Stephen.
 We see him preaching and being stoned to death.
 His body is buried and his relics are collected and sent first to Jerusalem and then on to Constantinople and finally Rome.
 The lower register shows the relics arriving at the San Lorenzo, although a rival tradition claims they were enshrined in the Santo Stefano Rotondo on the Caelian Hill.

-The scenes on the right side have frescoes about the life and martyrdom of Saint Lawrence.
+The scenes on the right side are about the life and martyrdom of Saint Lawrence.
 In the top register, we see Lawrence and Pope Sixtus II, who was also martyred in 258.
 The scenes show Lawrence washing feet and healing a blind woman, before distributing the wealth of the Church among the members of the congregation.
 The church treasures had been claimed by the emperor, who was obviously not pleased with Lawrence’s actions.
 In the middle register, we see Lawrence being tortured and ultimately roasted alive on a gridiron (the church of San Lorenzo in Lucina claims to possess this object).
 Lawrence also baptises a Roman soldier named Romanus, who is subsequently beheaded by the emperor.
 Decapitation was the usual penalty for Roman citizens who committed crimes punishable by death, and since Lawrence was a Roman citizen as well, the story of the gridiron is rather incredible.
-The scenes of the lower register feature Saint Hippolytus, who was credited with having arranged Lawrence’s funeral.
+The scenes of the lower register feature Saint Hippolytus, who was a guard at the prison where Lawrence was held (see Rome: San Lorenzo in Fonte).

 The interior of the church is fairly plain.
 The walls used to be covered with frescoes by Fracassini and a few others, but these were all lost as a result of the 1943 bombing raid.
 Much of the original thirteenth century Cosmatesque floor of the nave has fortunately survived and it is truly superb.
 The central panel, however, was beyond repair as this was precisely where the bomb that penetrated the roof fell.
 This part had to be completely re-laid during the 1946-1950 restoration.